 Gutters need to be supported in order to hold their position.
 If not, then they could sag away from the house and fail to collect and direct water away from your property.

 If this is the case for you, then it’s possible that the gutters have just lost their supporting brackets due to a loose or missing screw.
-However, it could also be caused by your gutters being overloaded due to a debris blockage, weighing it down, and pulling it away from your home.
-Depending on the damage, it may be possible to just push the gutters back into place and install new support brackets.
+Depending on the damage, you can just push the gutters back into place or install new support.
+Preventing sagging and misalignment in gutters is crucial as it ensures efficient water flow, protecting the property from potential damage.
+Gutter wedges provide the necessary support to maintain proper alignment, enhancing the longevity and performance of the gutter system.
 Otherwise, you may need to replace them if the gutters themselves are damaged.